Kombinaciya: "American Boy"

 discussed cultural aspects of the song's viewpoint.

 The verses of the song are in Russian, but the title and portions of the chorus are in English.
 A 2008 remake by Ukrainian electropop group Stream was sung with English verses.

-The song captured public attention in 2011 after Russian prime minister Dmitry Medvedev was recorded dancing to it at a university reunion.
+The song captured public attention in 2011 after Russian president Dmitry Medvedev was recorded dancing to it at a university reunion.